Dinosaur Bones & Claws

 $0.00

-A rare EXTRA LARGE, Top Quality Triceratops horridus epoccipital (frill ornament) from the late Cretaceous of northern North America.
-Triceratops was a large ceratopsian dinosaur found in the Hell Creek and Lance Creek formations which is know for three horns and a large frill protecting its neck.
-This epoccipital has excellent detail preserved and great color / patina.
-The epoccipitals were triangular bone ornaments that lined the top of the frill.
-The young Triceratops had narrow and tall epoccipitals, older juvenile Triceratops had low and wide epoccipitals, and adult Triceratops no longer had this ornament.
-You can see this epoccipital is wide and low which are characteristics of a teenage Triceratops.
-Complete specimen.
+A Top Quality Triceratops horridus rib bone section from the late Cretaceous of northern North America.
+Triceratops was a large ceratopsian dinosaur found in the Hell Creek and Lance Creek formations which is know for three horns and the large frill protecting its neck.
+This is an excellent rib bone section with good detail preserved.
 No repair or restoration.
 100% natural specimen.
-Legally collected on private land in Garfield Co., Montana.
+Legally collected on private land in Harding Co., So.
+Dakota.
 Authenticity guaranteed.

 Note - Adding 20 new Triceratops bones in July 2022.
 Link to Triceratops fossils catalog